NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ## Solution

-For any given assembly under lib and runtime folder, if there are files next to it that differ only by extension, NuGet will add a "related" property underneath the assembly in assets file, listing the extensions of these files.
+For any given assembly under lib and runtime folder, if there are files next to it that differ only by extension, NuGet will add a "related" property underneath the assembly in targets section of assets file, listing the extensions of these files.

 * Applies to all the compile time assemblies and runtime assemblies.
 * Apply to transitive dependencies.
+* Apply to both package reference and project reference type.

 ### Solution - Technical details

+#### Package reference:
 For example, one project has a package reference of PackageA.
 Supppose in folder ./PackageA/1.0.0/lib/netstandard2.0, there are PackageA.pdb, PackageA.xml file besides PackageA.dll.
 Currently, the targets section in assets file is: